jpowie01/CIFAR10-HandsOn/README.md

 1. Install all needed packages.

- - into local environment (in order not to mess with global Python packages):
+ - ...into local environment (in order not to mess with global Python packages):

 ```bash
 $ virtualenv -p python3 venv